HeryLong/ChineseWordSegment/README.md

 4: call `WordSegment.segment(sentence)` to segment the input sentence into seperate words.

+##### For WebService #####

+You can access this Segmentaton Server by sending a `GET`request at `http://218.241.10.190:8086/SegmentServer.svc/segments/测试内容` (replace the chinese content by yours).
+Notice, the segmentation results are not so correct , cause the server many not loads enough dictionary.

 ### Contract ###
 You can contract me with my email(herylong.ahu@gmail.com), or visit my facebook(https://www.facebook.com/people/Hery-Long/).